by Peter Guzik

 Alex Morgan, one of the most celebrated women’s soccer players in history, grew up in Southern California.
 She didn’t play for any club teams until she was 14 but had been playing sports since she was little.
 She was called up to the U.S. under-20 woman’s national team at the age of 17 but tore her ACL, delaying her debut.

-Morgan attended UC Berkeley, where she was a star from the beginning, leading the team in scoring in her first year.
+Morgan attended UC Berkeley, where she was a star from the beginning, excelling in college sports, and leading the team in scoring in her first year.
 By the time she graduated with a degree in Political Economy, she helped Cal reach the NCAA Tournament all four years and left school as the third in goals scored and points, even though she missed a lot of time due to her commitments to the U.S. national team.

 27. Cammi Granato – Hockey